 Collier also focused on restoring tribal governments that the Curtis Act of 1898 had eliminated.
 Under the IRA, each federally recognized tribe was to create a constitution, a document that establishes the laws and principles of a nation and determines the powers and duties of the government.
-The government sent agents to tribes offering them the US Constitution to use as an example.
-The tribes were encouraged to create bylaws that mimicked the US Constitution and outlined who was a member of their tribe and how much blood quantum was required to be a member.
-Unfortunately for many tribes, the US Constitution does not fully encompass each tribe's beliefs, culture, and traditional ways of life, and many felt that this was just another form of forced assimilation.
-Although tribal leaders felt that they were being pressured to approve the IRA, according to the US government, tribes were allowed to write their constitutions according to the needs of their people and culture.
-The process required that when they were finished writing their constitutions, they were to submit them to the US government for approval.
-However, due to the limiting nature of the Constitution, a few tribes, such as the Navajo Nation, still haven't ratified a constitution.
+The government sent agents to tribes offering them the U.S. Constitution to use as an example.
+The tribes were encouraged to create bylaws that mimicked the U.S. Constitution and outlined who was a member of their tribe and how much blood quantum was required to be a member.
+Unfortunately for many tribes, the U.S. Constitution does not fully encompass each tribe's beliefs, culture, and traditional ways of life, and many felt that this was another form of forced assimilation.
+Although tribal leaders felt that they were being pressured to approve the IRA, tribes were allowed to write their constitutions tailored to the needs of their people and culture according to the U.S. government.
+The process required that when tribes were finished writing their constitutions, they were to submit them to the U.S. government for approval.